-The nature of planning enforcement means that it is not possible to target a timescale in which to close a case.
-For example, if an enforcement notice is served, officers have no control over how long the Planning Inspectorate will take to deal with any subsequent appeal against that enforcement notice and cannot guarantee the outcome of that appeal.

-It is also not possible for officers to meaningfully control how many complaints the Planning Department receive about suspected breaches of planning control or how many breaches occur within the District at any particular time, although it is hoped this document will help reduce both.

-However, as previously highlighted, this document sets out the following service standards that officers consider are specific, measurable, achievable and realistic:

-- The site of a high priority case will be visited in the same day the suspected breach of planning control has been clearly identified.
+- The nature of planning enforcement means that it is not possible to target a timescale in which to close a case.
+For example, if an enforcement notice is served, officers have no control over how long the Planning Inspectorate will take to deal with any subsequent appeal against that enforcement notice and cannot guarantee the outcome of that appeal. - 6.11 It is also not possible for officers to meaningfully control how many complaints the Planning Department receive about suspected breaches of planning control or how many breaches occur within the District at any particular time, although it is hoped this document will help reduce both. - 6.12 However, as previously highlighted, this document sets out the following service standards that officers consider are specific, measurable, achievable and realistic: - The site of a high priority case will be visited in the same day the suspected breach of planning control has been clearly identified.
 Wherever possible, a decision on what further action is required will be taken within 24 hours of that site visit.
 Investigations will not take place over the weekends or Bank Holidays - A site visit will be undertaken within two weeks of identifying a suspected breach of planning control that is likely to be a medium priority case.
-A decision on what further action to take will be made within four weeks of that site visit. - A site visit will be undertaken within six weeks of identifying a suspected breach of planning control that is likely to be a low priority case.
-A decision on what further action to take will be made within six weeks of that site visit.

-We will monitor our performance against these standards and publish the results on a half-yearly basis.
+A decision on what further action to take will be made within four weeks of that site visit. - A site visit will be undertaken within four weeks of identifying a suspected breach of planning control that is likely to be a low priority case.
+A decision on what further action to take will be made within eight weeks of that site visit. - 6.13 We will monitor our performance against these standards and publish the results on a half-yearly basis.
 These results will be assessed to see whether this Plan is working or needs to be reviewed.
-Achieving a culture of compliance would be one key measure of whether the Plan has been successful.

-The Local Enforcement Plan will also be reviewed if there are any substantial changes to relevant legislation, national policy or national guidance or within three years after publication depending on whichever is the sooner.
-In addition, planning enforcement officers will attend regular training events to ensure that their continuing professional development is appropriate and that planning enforcement is carried out across the District with regard to the most up-to date guidance and in accordance with best practice.
+Achieving a culture of compliance would be one key measure of whether the Plan has been successful. - 6.14 The Local Enforcement Plan will also be reviewed if there are any substantial changes to relevant legislation, national policy or national guidance or within three years after publication depending on whichever is the sooner. - 6.15 Planning officers will attend regular training events to ensure that their continuing professional development is appropriate to endorse the principles of this Enforcement Plan.